 In general, code using the main aim (or the main focus) of the paper if it covers more than one topic.
 Code systematic reviews by the inclusion criteria or the focus of the included papers.

-Two exclude codes were originally included in the Map, but since 21st April 2020 these are no longer shown.
+Two exclude codes were originally displayed in the Map, but since 21st April 2020 these are no longer shown.
 Since 12th February, these have been combined into one code.

 - Other viruses (SARS, MERS, etc.)